drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 BrainVision 32-channel ActiChamp system at 1000 Hz sampling frequency.
-Electrode placement followed a modified form of the standard 10-20 montage, with electrode TP9 moved to A1 (earlobe reference) and electrodes FT9 and FT10 moved to POO9h and POO10h (for compatibility with concurrent studies using shared equipment).
-Prior to each stimulus, a unique binary identifier of stimulus identity was sent from the presentation computer to the EEG acquisition computer via TTL (carried on the third and fourth bits) and recorded alongside the EEG signal.
-A second TTL signal (a single least-significant bit) was sent from the TDT RP2 to the acquisition computer, synchronized to the stimulus onset.
+Electrode placement followed a modified form of the standard 10-20 montage, with electrode TP9 moved to A1 (earlobe reference) and electrodes FT9 and FT10 moved to POO9h and POO10h from the 10-05 montage (for compatibility with concurrent studies using shared equipment).
+Prior to each stimulus, a unique binary identifier of stimulus identity was sent from the presentation computer to the EEG acquisition computer via TTL;<!-- (carried on the third and fourth bits) and recorded alongside the EEG signal.
+A--> a second TTL signal <!--(a single least-significant bit)-->
+was sent from the TDT RP2 to the acquisition computer, synchronized to the stimulus onset.
 This allowed reliable confirmation of stimulus identity and timing during post-processing.

 ## Data cleaning